 This policy is designed to ensure workers raise concerns properly and to ensure that mechanisms exist in Manchester United Foundation whereby issues raised by workers will be addressed quickly and effectively.

-The policy also sets out the legitimate course of action, which may be taken by the worker to raise issues with parties outside the Foundation if an issue is not addressed by the Foundation, or it is felt that by raising Please note that this policy does not affect the existing Grievance Procedure.
+The policy also sets out the legitimate course of action, which may be taken by the worker to raise issues with parties outside the Foundation if an issue is not addressed by the Foundation, or it is felt that by raising it internally may lead to evidence of malpractice being concealed.
+The purpose of this policy is to outline how workers may deal with concerns about other workers and/or service provision which may have an impact or threaten the wider public interest.

+Please note that this policy does not affect the existing Grievance Procedure.
 If workers have a complaint about their own personal circumstances then they should use the normal Grievance Procedure.
 If workers have concerns about malpractice within the organisation then they should use the procedure outlined in this policy.
 This policy is applicable to all Manchester United Foundation workers.
 Advice and further information should be sought from Manchester United's Group Human Resources Department with regard to the implementation of this policy.